Behind the ‘photo of the year’: Life without limbs for a Syrian father and his son

 Mustafa, who was born with the congenital disorder tetra-amelia, smiles as he rolls on the carpet, before his little sister picks him up and places him on a sofa.
 “This is how he is, but he’s so, so smart,” his father said.

-His family has relied mostly on charity in more than three years since they escaped Idlib, the last major pocket of Syria in the hands of Islamist rebels after 10 years of war, which has come under attacks by government forces with their allies.
+His family has relied mostly on charity in more than three years since they escaped Idlib, the last major pocket of Syria in the hands of Islamist rebels after 10 years of war, which has come under attacks by government forces and their allies.

 That corner of northern Syria sits along a border dotted with camps crammed with refugees.
 In a decade of conflict, millions of Syrians have poured into Turkey and other countries in the region.
-The photographer, Aslan, hopes the photo might also help ease a backlash against refugee communities in Turkey where some blame them for economic woes.
+The photographer, Aslan, hopes the photo might also help ease a backlash against refugee communities in Turkey, where some blame them for economic woes.

 His image — which he titled “Hardship of Life” and which jurors described as “emotionally strong” — will be placed on display with others in an exhibit in Italy this month.